WHAT KIND OF ASSISTANCE DOES COMMUNITY LAW CENTER PROVIDE?

-Community Law Center provides legal services to new and existing community associations, grassroots organizations, homeowner associations, and nonprofits anywhere in Maryland.
+Community Law Center provides legal services to new and existing nonprofit organizations, community associations, and grassroots organizations anywhere in Maryland.

 Does Community Law Center help with litigation?

 Yes, Community Law Center attorneys will assist organizations with litigation and administrative hearings.

 Does my organization have to pay for a lawyer?

 Community associations and nonprofit organizations within Baltimore City seeking legal assistance should send a completed application and the associated application fee to Community Law Center.
 Beyond the nonrefundable application fee, there are generally no fees charged for an assigned attorney’s time.
 Clients are responsible for direct expenses (filing fees, postage, copying expenses, etc.) related to their cases.